 On April 17, 2023, the Company signed a license and distribution agreement with Skout's Honor Pet Supply Co. ("Skout's Honor").
-Under the terms of the agreement, STEM is entitled to receive a \$500,000 USD license fee to be paid over the course of the agreement, as well as an ongoing royalty on all Skout's Honor's sales of products in North America that use the coactiv+TM technology.
+Under the terms of the agreement, STEM is entitled to receive a \$500,000 USD license fee to be paid over the 10-year term of the agreement, as well as an ongoing royalty on all Skout's Honor's product sales in North America that use the coactiv+TM technology.